 Our Creation & Restoration Process for Church Painted Glass Windows

 Our process for both original works and restorations begins with a consultation.
-If it’s a restoration, we inspect the window to determine the extent of damage and develop a plan for repairs.
+If it’s a restoration, we inspect the window to determine the extent of the damage and develop a plan for repairs.
 For original works, we conduct an onsite interview to gain a better understanding of our client’s preferences and vision.
 This can be done with either one lead member of the church or several board members.
 Then, we create a series of drafts for the design.

-Next, the glass is laid out appropriately using the previously generated computer pattern as a map.
+Next, the glass is laid out using the previously generated computer pattern as a map.
 Lead is placed between the glass pieces, soldered at the joints, and cemented in place.
 Sometimes, for restorations especially, we also attach steel bars to the panel for extra reinforcement.
 The window is cleaned to remove any excess cement and is then allowed to dry and set.

 The stained glass is carefully transported to the church for installation.
 The panel is inserted in the window opening and secured in place.
 Sometimes, we add a piece of low-e safety glass over the window to protect it from damage.
-In the past, many glassmakers used plexiglass instead, but we’ve found that low-e safety glass is a much better alternative.
+In the past, many glassmakers used Plexiglas instead, but we’ve found that low-e safety glass is a much better alternative.

 Low-e safety glass is very strong and is also great for climate control, which is important because you do not want heat to build up in the airspace between the glass and the stained glass window.
 This can create many problems in the future.
 If we install safety glass, we also make sure to create vents, which help control the heat.

 Once the installation phase is finished, the project is complete.
 When cared for properly, painted glass windows can last for decades and sometimes even centuries.
 The best part of all is the joy and beauty it brings to those who see it as they gaze upon the religious symbols, scenes, or figures that remind them of their values and bring meaning to their lives.